Neil Young confirms new album, Colorado, will come out this October

-While this album doesn't have a name just yet, Young is praising it as "one of the most diverse albums I have ever made and I can't wait for you to hear it."
-He hopes the album will be out by early fall of this year and will be accompanied by a tour.
+Young praised Colorado as "one of the most diverse albums I have ever made and I can't wait for you to hear it."

 The highly anticipated new album was recorded in the Rocky Mountains and captured at "24/192 high resolution," an audio quality that they later tested out by playing on Young's very own PonoPlayer device.